Dobiasd/frugally-deep/README.md

 learning rates should be proportional to the square root of the number of inputs to the unit.
 Gilt das noch bei Relu und co?

-learning momentum in batch mode (SGD+Nesterov momentum or Adam) http://cs231n.github.io/neural-networks-3/
+learning momentum in batch mode (SGD+Nesterov momentum or Adam statt meinen popeligen) http://cs231n.github.io/neural-networks-3/

 allow different strides for conv and for pool